NicklasHH/TicketGuru/RestDocumentation/TicketType/delete.md

 ## Notes

 This example response allows you to review the details of the tickettype that has been deleted.
-Please note that once you receive an HTTP 200 OK response, the tickettype is permanently deleted.
+Please note that once you have received an HTTP 200 OK response, the tickettype is permanently deleted.